Renderer

 The root renderable

-Every renderer has a root property—a special RootRenderable at the top of the component tree:
+Every renderer has a root property.
+It is a special RootRenderable at the top of the component tree:

 import { Box, Text } from "@opentui/core"